 The qualitative information was transcribed and analysed thematically, using content analysis.
 Triangulation of the data arising from the documentary evidence and the quantitative data was conducted-so that a research report could be written on the role played by institutions in promoting open collaborative innovations in the development and growth of the MSMEs.
 Triangulation is the mixing of data types or methods so that diverse viewpoints or standpoints can cast light onto the topics.
 When a study involves the use of both quantitative and qualitative methods, the analyses of the qualitative and quantitative components have to be integrated to explain the results of the study (Oslen, 2004).
 The quantitative data were analysed using the SPSS statistical software.
-It made use of descriptive statistics-for example, percentages, means and correlation coefficients-as well as inferential statistics, such as t-tests of significance of the reasons given for not adopting open collaborative innovation.
-A logistic regression model was fitted to show how participation in open collaborative innovations is influenced by the status of enterprises, namely size of the enterprise, legal status of the enterprise, membership of networks, and years of existence of businesses.
+It made use of descriptive statistics-for example, percentages, means and correlation coefficients-as well as inferential statistics, such as t-tests of significance of the reasons given for not adopting open collaborative innovations is influenced by the status of enterprises, namely size of the enterprise, legal status of the enterprise, membership of networks, and years of existence of businesses.